Kraken vs. Canucks Prediction & Picks - November 18

 Kraken Splits and Trends

-- The Kraken (6-8-4 overall) have posted a record of 3-4-7 in matchups that have gone to OT this season.
+- The Kraken (6-8-4 overall) have posted a record of 3-4-7 in games that have required OT this season.

-- Seattle has earned eight points (3-1-2) in its six games that finished with a one-goal margin.

-- This season the Kraken recorded only one goal in six games and they finished 0-5-1 in those matchups.
+- In the six games Seattle has played that were decided by one goal, it racked up eight points.

 - Seattle has one point (0-1-1) in two games this season when it has scored two goals.

-- The Kraken have scored at least three goals in nine games, earning 14 points from those contests.
+- The Kraken have earned 14 points in their nine games with at least three goals scored.

-- This season, Seattle has recorded a lone power-play goal in six games and registered six points with a record of 2-2-2.
+- This season, Seattle has recorded a lone power-play goal in six games has a record of 2-2-2 in those matchups.

 - When outshooting its opponent this season, Seattle is 3-2-3 (nine points).

-- The Kraken have been outshot by opponents nine times this season, and earned five points in those games.
+- The Kraken have been outshot by opponents in nine games, going 2-6-1 to record five points.

 Team Stats Comparison